drensin/YTWatchLaterAI/DEPLOYMENT_INSTRUCTIONS.md

 In Google Cloud Secret Manager, create the following secrets.
 The service accounts for your Cloud Functions and Cloud Run service will need access to these.
 *   `YOUTUBE_CLIENT_ID`: The OAuth Client ID obtained in step 2.5.
 *   `YOUTUBE_CLIENT_SECRET`: The OAuth Client Secret obtained in step 2.5.
-*   `GEMINI_API_KEY`: Your API key for the Google AI Gemini API.
+*   `GEMINI_API_KEY`: Your API key for the Google AI Gemini API (used by `@google/generative-ai` SDK).

 ## 5. Service Account Permissions

 *   **Cloud Functions Default Service Account:** Usually `YOUR_PROJECT_ID@appspot.gserviceaccount.com` or `PROJECT_NUMBER-compute@developer.gserviceaccount.com` for Gen 2 functions.
 You can also create and assign a dedicated service account.
-*   **Cloud Run Service Account for `gemini-chat-service`:** It's recommended to use a dedicated service account with minimal privileges.
+*   **Cloud Run Service Account for `gemini-chat-service`:** It's recommended to use a dedicated service account (e.g., `youtube-watchlater-fn@watchlaterai-460918.iam.gserviceaccount.com`).
 If not specified during deployment, it might use the default Compute Engine service account.

 Grant the following roles to the respective service accounts:
 *   **Secret Manager Secret Accessor (`roles/secretmanager.secretAccessor`):**